Three major areas determine how much it’ll cost for someone to build a website for your business. Let’s break them down together!

 For example, in my case, I write the words for your site, advise on the best ways to accomplish your goals, and manage all of the moving parts of getting your website published so you don’t have to be in the weeds of it all.

-So, if you don’t have the time or the expertise to write the words for all the pages of your website that, then plan on working with someone to do it for you.
+So, if you don’t have the time or the expertise to write the words for all the pages of your website, then plan on working with someone to do it for you.

 The cost of your website will also depend on if you’re aiming to have a website with the standard features, or if you’re someone who has a lot of specific ideas and requires a little more customizing.